-There are internal reviews, feedback and improvements on risk management supported by external bodies such as quality assurance and financial insurance.

-All the above (in 1.4) are reported monthly and quarterly relative to the operating plan and five year business plan.
+- 1.4 There are internal reviews, feedback and improvements on risk management supported by external bodies such as quality assurance and financial insurance. - 1.4.2 & 1.4.3 All the above (in 1.4) are reported monthly and quarterly relative to the operating plan.